 Resume Playback.
 Go to the WPS and and resume playback from where it was before turning off (if there is a playlist to resume).

 Settings.
 Display the main settings menu.

-- Recording.
-Start the player in the recording screen (recording does not start automatically). - FM Radio.
-Go to the radio screen and start playing. - Recent Bookmarks.
-Show the list of recent bookmarks as described in section 8.7 (page 62).
+Recent Bookmarks.
+Show the list of recent bookmarks as described in section 8.7 (page 55).
 Bookmarking needs to be enabled.

 8.6.2.
 Idle Poweroff